Penang Island: Foodie Paradise

 We also had one that was crispy, fried and served with an aioli-style sauce.

 After the cart service, we moved on to the steam buns, which were ordered from a server in the back of the restaurant near all the specialty steam ovens.
-We got our typical favorite pork buns but also their specialty buns, stuffed with chicken and sausage, and their sweet pandan buns.
+We got our favorite pork buns but also their specialty buns, stuffed with chicken and sausage, and their sweet pandan buns.

 Afternoon Tea